 Facilitated by Mark Smith

 2:30 pm – 3:30 pm

-Join with other End of Life Expo-goers to openly share personal reflections on dying and death as held before, considered through, and impacted on by this Expo.
+Join with Mark and other End of Life Expo-goers to openly share personal reflections on dying and death as held before, considered through, and impacted on by this Expo.

 PRACTICAL AND GREEN/ECO CONVERSATIONS ABOUT END OF LIFE